-On December 30, 2015, the Company entered into a \$12.0 million credit facility pursuant to a Credit and Security Agreement (the "Agreement") and related financing documents with MidCap Financial Trust ("MidCap") and the lenders listed in the loan documents.
+On December 30, 2015, we entered into a \$12.0 million credit facility pursuant to a Credit and Security Agreement (the "Agreement") and related financing documents with MidCap Financial Trust ("MidCap") and the lenders listed in the loan documents.
 We have drawn down the full \$12.0 million available to us.
-The Company's obligations under the credit facility are secured by a first priority lien on all of the Company's assets.
-Other financing documents included subordination agreements and other amendments with the Company's existing debenture holders from its 2014 and 2015 financings.
+Our obligations under the credit facility are secured by a first priority lien on all of our assets.
+Other financing documents included subordination agreements and other amendments with our existing debenture holders from its 2014 and 2015 financings.
+Our commitments under the Agreement require that we maintain our listing on a nationally recognized stock exchange.
+(See "Risks Related to our Common Stock."
 Our failure to abide by our on-going obligations under the loan documents could result in the lender seizing our assets.